fairagro/m4.4_sciwin_client_demo/README.md

 s4n workflow connect demo --from plot_map/plot --to @outputs/result
 ```

-Saving the workflow is neccessary to have a clean git history for furhter creating CommandLineTools.
+Saving the workflow is neccessary to have a clean git history for further creating CommandLineTools.

 ```bash
 s4n workflow save demo
 ```

+During the creation `s4n workflow status demo` can always be used to view the connection status.

 ## Workflow Execution
 We want to clean our workspace by deleting the outputs we created by creating the CommandLineTools.
 For the execution a parameter file will be created using the `s4n execute make-template` command.